Skip to main content

 Indoor environmental quality (EQ) features are designed to focus on the interaction between the occupants of the building and the indoor spaces in which they spend their time.
 This allows for key concerns surrounding the health and comfort of building occupants to be considered especially in the spaces they spend their most time occupying.
 For this reason, it is important to identify which spaces are used by the occupants, including any visitors (transients), and what activities they perform in each space.
 In building performance analysis, spaces should be treated differently depending on the space categorization.

-With the introduction of the occupied vs unoccupied feature in drawing.tool, it's possible to categorize spaces according to the analysis you are trying to run.
+With the introduction of the occupied vs unoccupied feature in, it's possible to categorize spaces according to the analysis you are trying to run.
 You can read more about them in the LEED Standards and ASHRAE 62.

 Follow these simple steps to do the same.

-8. Finally, on the 3D Analysis Page, you can also generate a LEED Report that will provide room-by-room results in an Excel sheet.
-(Note: LEED report can be generated only when the geometry is exported through the drawing.tool)
+5. Finally, once all the rooms have been assigned, you can simply go to the 3D Analysis Page, and now you can also generate a LEED Report that will provide room-by-room results in an Excel sheet.

 LEED Automated Report Details